GET MORE MONEY: 3 Things You Need to Know about the Allstate Claim Process

 Like all publicly traded companies, Allstate’s bottom line is making money for their shareholders and executives.
 In order to make the most money, insurance companies urge customers with an auto accident claim to let them make the claims process as fast and easy as possible.

 They know the sooner you sign, the smaller the payout.
-Warshafsky Law understands how insurance companies operate because our legal team includes former insurance industry attorneys.
+Warshafsky Law understands how insurance companies operate because our legal team of experienced Milwaukee car accident attorneys includes former insurance industry attorneys.

 Smart from the Start: Dealing with Allstate during the Claims Process